bmariuszb/paste_sim/README.md

 `pastesim` is a simple tool that takes contents of clipboard and simulates keyboard input.
 It was build to bypass applications that don't allow pasting.

 ## Requirements:
-- wl-copy
+- `wl-copy`
-- notify-send - used to notify about unimplemented characters
+- `notify-send` - used to notify about unimplemented characters
+- uinput device has path `/dev/uinput`

 ## Build and install
 ```